9 Best Knowledge Base Software Compared (2025 Guide)

 Downsides of Using HelpSite

-• No ticketing tools: HelpSite is hosted knowledge base software and nothing else.
+• No ticketing tools: HelpSite is a hosted knowledge base and nothing else.
 If you’re looking for an all-in-one solution with a ticketing system and live chat, HelpSite is not for you.

 • No built-in analytics: HelpSite doesn’t offer built-in analytics, so you’ll have to plug in an analytics provider like Google Analytics if you want to track your article view stats.